Skip to content

 Capping off our top 10 list is another slightly more advanced PowerShell command.
 Don’t worry.
 You were already exposed to it in the previous example and probably didn’t even realize it.

-If statements are another extremely useful command in PowerShell.
-If statements execute logic based on conditions being met, similar to how people make decisions.
+If statements execute PowerShell code only when a specified condition is true, allowing scripts to make decisions based on logic.
 For example, if I won the lottery, I would enjoy an early retirement.
 If not, then I would continue to upload amazing content to the internet.
 PowerShell can use the same kind of logic.

 Here’s what the structure of an if statement looks like in PowerShell.